Esri/arcgis-webappbuilder-widgets-themes/README.md

 * Visit the [developers site of Web AppBuilder for ArcGIS](https://developers.arcgis.com/web-appbuilder/) for more information about:
     * Downloading the latest release for Web AppBuilder
     * Quick guide for using Web AppBuilder
-    * Widget and theme developers guide
+    * Widget and theme development guide
     * The API reference for app framework and JSON reference for app / widget configuration.

 * [ArcGIS for JavaScript API Resource Center](http://developers.arcgis.com)